alpanakushwaha/Namaste-React/All Episodes-Theory Assignment/Chap_01_Inception.md

 ### Why is React known as React?

-- React is one of many libraries and it’s completely frontend and specializes in things that the user interacts with when they’re using a website like mouse clicking, submitting and typing.
+- React (**core of react, react framework algorithm**) is one of many libraries and it’s completely frontend and specializes in things that the user interacts with when they’re using a website like mouse clicking, submitting and typing.
 - while using React, the website is divided into smaller **components** like header, title, images, texts, footer etc.
   Changing a component will re-render the particular component, not the whole website.
 - **JSX** allows to build components using properties which makes it possible to insert custom data into the components.